 In fact, most people report much better sleep quality once they’re officially in ketosis.
 And that may be due to a compound called adenosine.

 Adenosine is known as a neuromodulator and plays a number of important roles in the function of your central nervous system.
 Well understood as an anticonvulsant for people with epilepsy, adenosine is also an essential chemical for moderating sleep behavior[*].

-#2: Balancing Insulin
+2. Balancing Insulin Levels

-As mentioned earlier, keeping your insulin in check is crucial for the balance of your sex hormones.
+Keeping your insulin in check is crucial for the balance of your sex hormones.
 Your hormonal system is like a Jenga tower — when one piece falls out of place, the whole thing can collapse.

 Okay, that was a bit dramatic, but the point is that nothing happens in your hormonal system in isolation.